fumikatagiri/Averaging_Model/README.md

 This repository is for supplemental datasets in "An averaging model for analysis and interpretation of high-order genetic interactions".

 Supplemental Dataset 1.
 A folder containing four bacterial count data files (tab-delimited text) for “AvrRpt2_ETI”, “AvrRpm1_ETI”, “flg22_PTI”, and “elf18_PTI”.
 Each has columns of genotype, treatment, replicate, flat, pot, and colony.
 The colony column has log10-transformed colony counts (colony forming unit/cm2).
-Although the summerized data were originally reported in Tsuda et al. 2009: https://doi.org/10.1371/journal.pgen.1000772, these raw data were not published.
+Although the summarized data were originally reported in Tsuda et al. 2009: https://doi.org/10.1371/journal.pgen.1000772, these raw data were not published.

 Supplemental Dataset 2.
 A .RData file (R workspace file) containing a list object, “ave.model.mats”, which contains the matrices for the averaging model for 2- to 7-gene systems (equivalents of matrix in Fig. TS1.1 in Text S1 for different number-gene systems).